 Considering corporate tax rates and taxes for businesses in Switzerland, currently the most attractive cantons to found a company in are Zug, Nidwalden, Appenzell Ausserhoden, Luzern, Appenzell Innerrhoden, Schwyz and Obwalden, Uri and Glaurus.

 However, you do have to consider the fact that economical changes do occur from time to time, such as disadvantaged townships located in the Jura Mountains or in the Alps that require an income distribution, which might affect the tax rates in other cantons as well.
-Therefore, a careful analysis of the economical indicators and other factors that might influence the tax rates is more then necessary for any company seeking to open a subsidiary in Switzerland, or for entrepreneurs interested in founding a company in any of the Swiss cantons.
+Therefore, a careful analysis of the economical indicators and other factors that might influence the tax rates is more then necessary for any company seeking to open a subsidiary in Switzerland, or for entrepreneurs interested in establishing a company in any of the Swiss cantons.